morosebose/countries_data/README.md

 - Display data with matplotlib
 - GUI front end with Tkinter

+## Files
+- final_back.py has the API call and the code to create the database from the resulting JSON download.
+This file creates two additional files:
+  - area_pop_data.csv a CSV of the numeric (integer) data from the database
+  - countries.db a sqlite database of the countries data from the API
+- final_frontier.py has the GUI front end to navigate and display the data using TKinter and numpy

 ## Credits
 - Final project for for CIS 41B (Advanced Python Programming) at De Anza College, Spring 2023
 - Professor: Clare Nguyen